wikimedia/mediawiki-tools-cli/README.md

 Take a look at the user facing docs https://www.mediawiki.org/wiki/Cli

-## Docker

-There is currently 1 subcommand:

-- `docker` (alias: dev) Allows interacting with a new version of the MediaWiki-docker-dev development environment.
-(See `mw help docker`)

 ## Contributing

 Clone this repository to your `$GOPATH` (probably `~/go`), so it would be at